-Those students who wish to transfer to another Tennessee College of Applied Technology - will need to consult with the Student Services Office concerning the date they expect to enroll in their new Tennessee College of Applied Technology.
-Students transferring from Tennessee College of Applied Technology - Harriman must follow
+Those students who wish to transfer to another Tennessee College of Applied Technology will need to consult with the Student Services Office concerning the date they expect to enroll in their new Tennessee College of Applied Technology.
+Students transferring from Tennessee College of Applied Technology must follow the records policy to have their records sent to other institutions.
+Financial aid records do not automatically follow students; please see Financial Aid personnel for assistance.

-Transfers of Students from Other Institutions
+Transfer of Student Records from Other Institutions

-All transfer applicants are considered on a/an individual basis.
+All transfer applicants are considered on an ongoing basis.
 Transcripts documenting clock hours of attendance, grades, and skills mastered are reviewed for credit, time, and placement.
 Transfer students are admitted when space is available and admission requirements are met.